The Subtle Art of Not Giving a F*ck Book Review

 Published in – 2016

-The book shows the mirror and gets us face to face with facing what we need to face, hear what we need to hear, even though we never like it, yet crucially important to our growth, sanity, and happiness.
+The book shows the mirror and gets us face to face with facing what we need to meet, hear what we need to hear, even though we never like it, yet crucially important to our growth, sanity, and happiness.

 About the Book –